-Chemistry is the basic and fundamental central science required for proper understanding of other scientific disciplines such as biology and geosciences..
-It is defined as the study of matter and the changes it undergoes.
-Lectures focus on describing and explaining current theories of chemical phenomena using the scientific method, and the student is required to use the knowledge gained to explain and predict observations on quizzes and exams.
+Chemistry is a basic science focused on the study of matter and its changes and interactions.
+College Chemistry I and II are the standard foundation courses in which students are introduced to the concepts of chemistry.
+Lectures focus on describing and explaining natural phenomena using the scientific method, and the student is required to use the knowledge gained to explain and predict observations on quizzes and exams.
 Each course also has a required laboratory component in which the student performs experiments utilizing empirical, quantitative, and critical thinking skills.
-Selected experiments also involve teamwork.
-All experiments require written communication skills to report their observations, discussions and conclusions,
+Some experiments also involve teamwork and require written and oral communication skills,